kelseyhightower/consul-on-kubernetes/README.md

 # Running Consul on Kubernetes

-This tutorial will walk you through deploying [Consul](https://www.consul.io) on Kubernetes.
+This tutorial will walk you through deploying a three (3) node [Consul](https://www.consul.io) cluster on Kubernetes.

 ## Prerequisites